My experience of a Redgate product research session

 • All this white space, could you use it to just briefly explain what this thing does?

 • How can I tell which things I have edited?
-It’d be great if you could identify which things I have edited.
+It would be great if you could identify which things I have edited.

 • I LOVE this feature (this was a thing)!